Diffuse and Lambertian Shading

 -

-When the light beam is perpendicular to \(dA\) 100% of the photons contained within the small cone of light whose cross section is the same as \(dA\) strike \(dA\).
+When the light beam is perpendicular to \(dA\), 100% of the photons within the small cone of light, whose cross-section is the same as \(dA\), strike \(dA\).

 -

-When the light beam makes an angle with the normal of the shaded point, then the cross-section of the beam with the surface becomes larger than \(dA\) which means that the photons or light energy are distributed over a larger region than \(dA\).
-Since we are only interested in the amount of light energy arriving over the region covered by \(dA\) we can also say that fewer photons reach \(dA\) as the angle of the light beam with the normal increases.
+When the light beam makes an angle with the normal of the shaded point, then the cross-section of the beam with the surface becomes larger than \(dA\).
+This means that the photons or light energy are distributed over a larger region than \(dA\).
+Since we are only interested in the amount of light energy arriving over the region covered by \(dA\), we can also say that fewer photons reach \(dA\) as the angle of the light beam with the normal increases.
 The larger the angle, the fewer the photons.
-Thus \(dA\) keeps receiving less and less energy as the angle between the beam and the normal increases.
+Thus, \(dA\) keeps receiving less and less energy as the angle between the beam and the normal increases.

 -